ap4347/2102/docs/02-Lecture.md

 ```

-Use `class()` function to find out what is the type of any variable.
+Use `class()` function to find out what the type of any variable is.